 The Concierge Service is your game plan to success.
 If you have been wanting to eat healthily but needed support sticking with your goals, then the Concierge Service is the answer.
-Dr. Peter Lantin focuses on creating energy and vitality through eating whole, healthy foods.
+Dr. Peter Lantin customizes your personal nutritional program.
+The plan promotes does not involve starving yourself.
+Rather, the diet provides energy and vitality through eating whole, healthy foods.
 Promote a healthy gut microbiome, avoid energy slumps, look and feel your best with optimal nutrition guidance.
-Whether you cook your meals at home or prefer eating out, your lifestyle is considered to ensure results.
-Travel support is also included.
+Whether you cook your meals at home or prefer eating out, your plan is tailored around your lifestyle..
+Travel support is also included with your nutrition program.
 This takes the stress out of healthy eating while on vacation or traveling for work.

+Why Choose Dr. Peter Lantin for Your Customized Nutrition Program?

-Dr. Peter Lantin has years of experience as a nutritional consultant.
+Dr. Peter Lantin is a nutritional consultant with years of experience.
 He focuses on creating consistency within the patient’s life to form good health habits.
-A variety of holistic diets are utilized such as Intermittent Fasting, Ketogenic, Paleo, Mediterranean FODMAP, and Diabetic sensitive diets.
+A variety of holistic diets are utilized, such as:

+Intermittent Fasting

+Ketogenic diet

+Paleo diet

+Mediterranean FODMAP

+Diabetic sensitive diets.

 Each diet is then adjusted to your body’s own nutritional patterning needs.

 The Concierge Service works because it takes the guesswork out of the patient’s hands and leaves the nutrition decisions to a medical professional.
-While you are beginning the journey to creating lasting lifestyle changes, the Concierge Service is ensuring you have the support and information to succeed.
+While beginning your journey to lasting lifestyle changes, the Concierge Service ensures you receive the support and information you need to succeed.
+Each nutrition program is built to succeed in your busy lifestyle.

 How much does the Concierge Service cost?

 The cost of the Concierge Service varies.
 Pricing depends on the level of involvement that you request with the service.
-During your free consultation with Dr. Peter Lantin the Concierge Service prices will be covered in detail.
+During your free consultation with Dr. Peter Lantin, Concierge Service prices will be covered in detail before creating your custom nutrition program.
 Body Morph is committed to providing our patients with health and vitality through nutritional support.
 Therefore, we will work with you during your consultation to provide options within your budget.

-Concierge Nutrition Service Near Me
+Concierge Service & Nutrition Programs Near Me

-Look and feel younger and revitalized through nutrition support focused on eating well.
-Find out if our Concierge Service is right for you by scheduling a consultation with Body Morph and Dr. Peter Lantin.
-As the leading center for medical weight loss, in the Westchester and Yonkers area, we are proud to offer nutrition support with our Concierge Service.
+Look and feel younger and revitalized through nutrition support..
+Find out if our Concierge Service is right for you by scheduling a consultation with Body Morph MD and Dr. Peter Lantin.
+As the leading center for medical weight loss in Westchester and Yonkers, we are proud to offer nutrition support with our Concierge Service.
 Contact nutrition counseling specialists using the form below or call our office at 914-500-5600.